 On November 16th and 17th, with the support of the National Electoral Institute (INE) of Mexico, the "Regional Dialogue: The role of electoral institutions in the face of political violence against women" was organized in Mexico City.
 The objective of the meeting was to discuss the actions carried out by electoral administrative institutions and the challenges of addressing political violence against women within the framework of their competencies, based on a dialogue between regional experts and members of autonomous electoral bodies, in order to contribute to the development of a work agenda that allows for an effective response to cases of political violence.
-The main outcome of the meeting was the identification of a broad range of problems and concrete recommendations for addressing this issue in four main areas: i) Addressing political violence against women at the various stages of the electoral process and in the exercise of elected office; ii) the role of electoral administrative institutions in resolving cases of political violence against women; iii) the role of electoral institutions in the prevention of political violence against women; and iv) work with political parties on prevention and attention to political violence against women.
+The main outcome of the meeting was the identification of a broad range of problems and concrete recommendations for addressing this issue in four main areas: i) Addressing political violence against women at the various stages of the electoral process and in the exercise of elected office; ii) the role of electoral administrative institutions in resolving cases of political violence against women; iii) the role of electoral institutions in the prevention of political violence against women; iii) the role of electoral institutions in the prevention of political violence against women.